 David, for example, was literally made in the wilderness.
 Like most folks, he probably enjoyed the coziness and convenience of life inside the city limits, but he wasn’t there much.
 In his early days as a shepherd and later as a fugitive king, he spent a good portion of time off the grid, out there where life was harsh and desperate.

 But here’s the deal.
 Were it not for David’s extended wanderings in the wilderness and the hardship that went along with it, he would never have become the person that you’ve read about in the Bible.
-It was in the discomfort and edginess of time spent in the wilderness where God prepared him and taught him to depend on someone other than himself.
+It was in the discomfort and edginess of time spent in the wilderness where God prepared him and taught him to depend on someone bigger and more powerful than himself.

 It was right smack in the middle of the wilderness where David put break-through thoughts like this on paper,

-From the patriarchs of Israel, to Moses, to Jesus, God’s plan for developing character has always involved deployment to the wilderness.
+From the patriarchs of Israel to Moses, and from Jesus to Paul and all that came after, God’s plan for His beloved has always involved deployment to the wilderness.
+Why?